juanfernandes/juanfernandes-uk/src/notes/weeknotes-6.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #6'
+title: "Weeknotes #6"
-description: >-
-  It's been another pretty uneventful week apart from all the wind we had here in the east - we lost yet another water butt.
+description: "It's been another pretty uneventful week apart from all the wind we had here in the east - we lost yet another water butt.
 This week I didn't do any JavaScript learning and I've not managed to continue reading any of the books I've started.
 Managed to make some more progress with my freelance project.
-  Work-wise nothing much has changed or improved.
+  Work-wise nothing much has changed or improved."
 keywords:
   - javascript
   - freelance
   - contract
   - perch cms
-postImage: "/v1579162295/og.jpg"
-date: 2019-03-17T21:02:17.540Z
+date: 2019-03-17T21:02:17Z
-tags:
-  - notes
 ---
-It's been another pretty uneventful week apart from all the wind we had here in the east - we lost yet another water butt.
+It's been another pretty uneventful week apart from all the wind we had here in the east - we lost yet another water butt.{.lead}

 This week I didn't do any JavaScript learning and I've not managed to continue reading any of the books I've started.
 Managed to make some more progress with my freelance project.
 Work-wise nothing much has changed or improved.

 ## What went well